Scripter17/url-cleaner/site/api.md

 - There are no empty result messages.

+- Result messages contain only result lines.

+- Every result line, except the last, is succeeded by a `\n`.

-- Each `\n` is preceeded and proceeded by a result line.
+- Every `\n` is preceeded by a result line.

+- Consequently, result messages have no empty lines.

+- Providing a task line, waiting for its result line, then providing another task line will never deadlock.

 ### HTTP

+- HTTP frames may or may not split lines arbitrarily.

 - Each result line is succeeded by a `\n`.

 - Each `\n` is preceeded by a result line.

+- Consequently, the result stream has no empty lines.

 - Providing a task line, waiting for its result line, then providing another task line will never deadlock.